Computation in Multicast Networks: Function Alignment and Converse Theorems: Discussion

 \subsection{Role of Feedback for Computation}

-The role of feedback for function computation has initially been studied in~\cite{SuhGoelaGastpar:isit12} where it is shown that feedback can increase the computing rate.
-Interestingly the feedback gain is shown to be significant - qualitatively similar to the gain in the two-user Gaussian interference channel~\cite{SuhTse}, which revealed an unbounded feedback gain: the gap between nonfeedback and feedback capacities can be arbitrarily large as the signal-to-noise ratio of each link increases.
-However, the result of~\cite{SuhGoelaGastpar:isit12} relies on a separation approach that naturally comes in the course of characterizing feedback multicast capacity.

-Our future work is characterizing the feedback computing capacity of the networks considered herein to explore whether we can do better than the separation approach.
-This will provide a deeper understanding of the feedback gain.
-Moreover it would be more interesting to explore this feedback gain under more realistic scenarios where feedback is offered through rate-limited bit-piped links~\cite{AlirezaSuhAves} or through the corresponding backward communication network~\cite{SuhTse:isit12}.
-Furthermore, we are interested in extending to more general multi-hop networks~\cite{I-Wang:isit12}.
+The role of feedback for computation has initially been studied in~\cite{SuhGoelaGastpar:isit12} where it is shown that feedback can increase the computation rate.
+Interestingly the feedback gain is shown to be significant - qualitatively similar to the gain in the two-user Gaussian interference channel~\cite{SuhTse}.
+However, the result of~\cite{SuhGoelaGastpar:isit12} relies on a separation approach that naturally comes in the course of characterizing the feedback multicast capacity.
+Recently~\cite{SuhGastpar:isit13} has established the exact feedback computation capacity of the $2$-by-$2$ ADT network considered herein to show that the feedback gain can be more significant.
+It would be interesting to explore this feedback gain under more realistic scenarios where feedback is offered through rate-limited bit-piped links~\cite{AlirezaSuhAves} or through the corresponding backward communication network~\cite{SuhTse:isit12}.